thBoo39/hot-carrier-solar-cell-particle-energy-balance-solver/README.md

 [2] Peter Wurfel.
 Solar energy conversion with hot electrons from impact ionisation.
 Solar Energy Materials and Solar Cells, 46(1):43{52, 1997.

+## Speeding up

+3 pyx files and setup.py file are ready for Cython.
+If someone can speed up scipy.integrate.quad, it will be great. scipy.LowLevelCallable seems to be the way to go but I can't figure it out how to use it.

+Other than that, solver can be improved by using differential method so that it can skip lots of computation along flat IV curve, for example.

 ## Prerequisites